-Acrolinx can check your content and tell you what keywords a search engine would probably prioritize when indexing your content — these show up as discovered keywords.
+Acrolinx can check your content and tell you what keywords a search engine would probably register when indexing your content — these show up as discovered keywords.

 You can then see how many of your discovered keywords match up with your target keywords.